Bath & Laundry

 Dobby ones have a border with a textured pattern or design woven with a dobby loom.
 The pattern may be small, but it still gives the fabric a unique subtle texture and visual interest.

-Other Features To Look For When Buying Towels
+Other Features to Look for When Buying Towels

 Whether you want to buy bath towels online or at a physical store, there are a few other features to consider beyond materials, sizes, and designs.
 These include: